Azure Firewall Management NIC

 Note

 This feature was previously called Forced Tunneling.
 Originally, a Management NIC was required only for Forced Tunneling.
-However, upcoming Firewall features will also require a Management NIC, so it has been decoupled from Forced Tunneling.
+However, certain upcoming Firewall features will also require a Management NIC, so it has been decoupled from Forced Tunneling.
 All relevant documentation has been updated to reflect this.

 What happens when you enable the Management NIC